ktel1218/Beam-Python-Demo/extras/operator-overload/README.md

 ```

 ## DIY
 We can do it ourselves.
-Lets make a node for a graph that can easily combine with another node, producing a third node that contains a combination of the first two nodes children.
+Lets make a node for a graph that can easily combine with another node, producing a third node that contains a combination of the first two nodes' children.

 When we overload, we'll overload the magic method associated with that operator.
 For the plus operator, we override the magic method `__add__` on our class.